Cap32/scolan/README.md

 1. Open terminal or cmd on your device
 2. Run `cap start`, it will show you a PIN code
+3. Open terminal or cmd on another device in the same LAN
-3. Run `cap start --pin=XXXXXXX` on another device (use the PIN code above instead of XXXXXXXX).
-Make sure all devices are on the same LAN
+4. Run `cap start --pin=XXXXX` (use the PIN code above instead of XXXXX)
-4. Enjoy this awesome
+5. Enjoy this awesome

 For more usage, please run: